liencis/littlelemon/README.md

 # littlelemon
 Little Lemon IPhone app

+**How to run the app**

+- Make sure you have Xcode installed
+- Clone this repository by running this comand in terminal:
+- Open the project in Xcode
+- Build and run the app on a simulator or your device

 Implemented:
 - Onboarding view
 - Menu view with hero, search bar, category search and menu items list.